rileybona/sharesage/docs/setup.md

-# 📑 MyTube Installation and Setup
+# 📑 ShareSage Installation and Setup

 ### [⇦ Back to Project Overview](../README.md)